 By Diana BanksFlood insurance is required on loans secured by properties located or to be located within Special Flood Hazard Areas, which encompass many coastal and waterfront communities.
-The National Flood Insurance Program, administered by the Federal Emergency Management Agency, is the only insurance broadly available for flood coverage in most parts of the nation.
+The National Flood Insurance Program, administered by the Federal Emergency Management Agency, is the most commonly available flood insurance coverage in most parts of the nation.

 As a federal program, the NFIP operates under congressional authority and relies on congressional authorization.
-When the NFIP lapses, either due to a shutdown of the federal government or because Congress does not reauthorize it, many loan closings in these areas are delayed or otherwise complicated, resulting in additional costs and borrower frustrations.
-Unfortunately, the potential for lapse has become increasingly common, with 10 short-term extensions of the program and two brief lapses since 2016.
-The current authorization for the NFIP will expire at midnight on Monday, Sept.
-30, 2019.
+When the NFIP lapses, either due to a shutdown of the federal government or because Congress does not reauthorize it, many loan closings in these areas can be delayed or otherwise complicated, resulting in additional costs and borrower frustrations.
+Unfortunately, the potential for lapse has become increasingly common, with 11 short-term extensions of the program and two brief lapses since 2016.
+The current authorization for the NFIP will expire at midnight on Thursday, Nov.
+21, 2019.

 The American Bankers Association continues to advocate for a long-term reauthorization of the NFIP, along with appropriate and necessary reforms to address the program’s sustainability, affordability and availability.
 However, given the program’s volatility in recent years, it is good practice to prepare for potential lapses.